davidjguru/davidjguru.github.io/about.md

 Apart from this, I write in Spanish (Castillian) and sometimes also in English -as you can see in this blog-.
 I am interested in natural languages as a sign of diversity and a way of respecting other cultures and identities.
 Because of this I try to learn a bit of Catalan or Euskara, the language of the basque people.
 I also have another blog about Drupal written in Spanish with other content and texts (not directly translated from here) if it is more comfortable for you to read in Spanish.
+[It's here, in Medium](https://medium.com/@davidjguru){:target="_blank"}

 ![Years after, at school]({{ site.baseurl }}/images/davidjguru_at_school_720x430.jpg)